Supporters and supporting institutions

 Thomas Möllmann, a special teacher was present at an introduction in Filderklinik in 2005.
 He was so moved by the glasses that he brought some of his pupils for metal colour light therapy in the Filderklinik.
 Through his engagement metal colour light therapy was introduced into a number of curative institutions and his long experience with the glasses in curative work has contributed to the development of this therapy.

 Lisa Edge (Maine, USA) and Helena Hurrell (Colorado, USA) have established metal colour light therapy in USA.
 They offer therapy, seminars and workshops and present MCLT in conferences in USA.
 In spite of the great distance, they come each year to the farther training of the therapists in Schwörstadt.
+Since 2023 they are supported in this task by Laura Iturralde (Missouri).

 Through the engagement of Gertrud Mau, curative eurythmist and colour therapist in the Hague, this therapy is offered and is becoming known in Holland.